by Ursego » 22 Feb 2013, 08:10

 - Code: Select all

 Of course, never make a date field a part of a PK as well!
-For example, if insurance policies have versions, created in different dates, make the PK policy_version_id rather than a combination of policy_id and version_date!
+For example, if insurance policies have versions, created in different datetimes, make the PK policy_version_id rather than a combination of policy_id and version_dt!